 8. You can’t slide on ice or snow in London

 Another classic from the terrible Act of 1839.
 Apparently the British parliament was made up a load of fun-suckers that year.
 No sliding on ice or snow?
 Better not head to one of our ice rinks then…

 9. You can’t fly kites in public places

 Guess which act this is from?
 You got it – that blasted Metropolitan Act of 1839.
-These b****ds and their rules weren’t enough to stop Mary Poppins though.
+These b****ds and their weird laws weren’t enough to stop Mary Poppins though.

 10. It’s an act of treason to put a British stamp upside down

 This one makes a bit of a leap from the Treason Felony Act of 1848, which criminalised any attempt to depose the monarch.
-But if you put the stamp face down in absolute defiance… now that is criminal to our good ol’ Liz.
+But if you put the stamp face down in absolute defiance… now that is criminal to our good ol’ King Charles.

 11. Absolutely no singing of profane songs in the street

 We kind of agree with this one (although football fans won’t be so happy).
-Singing on the tube, however, should be allowed.
-That at least gives us something to smile about, especially when on the Northern Line.
+Especially when it comes to singing on the tube…

 12. It’s illegal to jump the queue at a tube station